MicahElliott/dunnit/README.md

 # Dunnit Time Recorder

 Dunnit is a KISS process for recording your daily activity.
-It’s dumbly simple, works only on a Mac (for now).
-It is not a TODO app.
-TODOs are a totally different things than Dunnits.
+It’s dumbly simple, and works only on a Mac (for now).
+It is not a TODO app, because TODOs are strictly aspirational, and are a totally different things than Dunnits, which are factual.

 Dunnit is set to pop up a notification prompt every hour to ask you what you worked on.
 The update you record in the popup is saved to a